Here I am on my 80th birthday in March 2017. It has

 By using my own recipes and continuing to eat the wide variety of foods I've been enjoying on the WW eating plan,

-I'm confident that I’ll continue to lose 1/2-1 pound a week until I reach my target weight and
+I'm confident that I’ll continue to lose pounds and inches until I reach my target weight and

 be able to maintain it as long as I live.
 For me, it's no longer a matter of wanting to do this,